über gleiches Thema auf Deutsch

 On the other hand German courts are still faithful to Adolf Hitlers Nazi law on legal advice of 1935.
 (See complaint to ECHR Götz Bockmann of 13.
 November 2002) 11.
 This law makes Germany is the only country in the world where it is forbidden to altruistically give free legal advice.

-I have 8.
-May 2003 been accused of demanding FOI law in Germany.
-This accusation is false as the facts of my complaint show: I simply complain that I am the victim of denials of access and ignoring the ICCPR by German administration and courts.
+8. May 2003 was written that I was demanding a FOI law in Germany.
+This is false as the facts of my complaint show: I simply complain that I was the victim of denials of access and ignoring the ICCPR by German administration and courts.

 It is true that I have written petitions suggesting that parliaments give Freedom of Information laws.
 However this is a citizens right, which can not be used to exclude me from complaining to UN on a different basis.